K-pop: Sales and market value

 In 2009, DFSB Kollective became the first distributor of K-pop on iTunes.

-In 2011, 1,100 albums were released in South Korea.
-The hip-hop genre had the most representation, at two-thirds of the total albums.
-One-third of the albums were from a variety of other genres, including rock, modern folk, and crossover.

 In 2012, the average cost of obtaining a K-pop song in South Korea amounted to US$0.10 for a single download, or $0.002 when streamed online.
-In the first half of 2012, according to Billboard, the Korean music industry grossed nearly US$3.4 billion—a 27.8% increase on the previous year—and was recognized by Time magazine as "South Korea's Greatest Export."
+According to Billboard, the Korean music industry grossed nearly US$3.4 billion in the first half of 2012—a 27.8% increase on the previous year—and was recognized by Time magazine as "South Korea's Greatest Export."
+In 2017, it was estimated that the K-pop music industry had a revenue of US$5 billion.

-Please refer to table below for a look at a 2.1 billion increase in sales for the Korean music industry, from 2014 to 2018.
+By 2019, the International Federation of the Phonographic Industry (IFPI) listed South Korea as the 6th largest music market in the world, with BTS alone accounting for $4.65 billion, or 0.3%, of South Korea's GDP.
+In 2024, IFPI declared K-pop the leading global genre in unit sales, across both physical and digital formats.
+Seventeen of the top twenty albums on the IFPI Global Album Sales Chart that year belonged to the genre.

 Record charts

-Korean record charts include the Gaon Digital Chart and the Billboard K-pop Hot 100.
-Some K-pop records have appeared on the Oricon Albums Chart of Japan and the Billboard Hot 100 of the United States.
+Korean record charts include the Circle Digital Chart and the Billboard K-pop Hot 100.
+More recently, K-pop records have appeared on the Oricon Albums Chart of Japan and the Billboard Hot 100 of the United States.

-In 2009, singer Hwangbo entered the European music industry for a short period when she released the single R2song, reaching # 1 on the world's largest dance music site JunoDowload, being successful in the United Kingdom, Europe, as well as Korea; becoming the first Asian artist to achieve it.

-In May 2014, Exo became the third K-pop act to enter the Billboard 200 that year after 2NE1, Girls' Generation and Wonder Girls were the first K-Pop act to chart on Billboard 200.